How We Can End Violence Against Children

 Often, children taken to captivity are forced by their abductors to turn the gun on their relatives, even parents, so that they have no one to go back to— effectively transforming murderous gangs to be their families.
 This module intends to use the Alone and Frightened report as a study along with other scholarly work to justify the magnitude of ending violence against children.

-Some of the findings in the reserach by GNRC and GI in Northern Uganda on Improving Reintegration are:
+Some of the findings in the reserach conducted by the GNRC and the GI in Northern Uganda on Improving Reintegration are: